How to open a bottle of wine?

 Use a sharp knife

 In both cases, the cork will gradually come out.
-Be careful not to tap too hard, however, as you risk breaking the bottle.
-The disadvantage of this technique is that the wine will be shaken, which is never a good thing.
-In addition, you run the risk of spilling a large amount of wine if the cork is ejected quickly when you tap too hard.
+Be careful not to hit it too hard, or you risk breaking the bottle.
+The drawback of this technique is that the wine will be shaken, which is never a good thing.
+Furthermore, you risk spilling a large amount of wine if, by hitting it hard, the cork is ejected too quickly.

 Loading...